Qvatra/cargoTracker/README.md

 ### Testing
 For this project's scope, I chose:
-- Vitest for unit testing (fast, ESM-native, and Vue-compatible)
+- Vitest for unit testing
-- Cypress for end-to-end testing (reliable and developer-friendly)
+- Cypress for end-to-end testing

 For larger UI-rich projects, I would additionally recommend:
 - Storybook for component development and documentation